KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Syntax: `.hdf5.getAttrPoints[fname;oname;aname]`

--   `fname` is the HDF5 containing the attribute
+-   `fname` is the HDF5 file containing the attribute
 -   `oname` object to which the attribute is associated
 -   `aname` attribute name of interest